CJYProjects/colorref/README.md

 # Color Reference
 Something born out of frustration.
-I had a bunch of e-books and no internet.
-On the plus side, e-books had a list of color names and code.
-On the other hand, there's no way to see how the actual colors look like.
+I was trying to learn front and didn't have internet connection at the time.
+On one hand, I had a bunch of e-books that had a list of color names and code.
+On the other hand, the books were in black and white and there's no way to see how the actual colors look like.
 So, I made my own color reference.

 Current features:
 - a list of colors along with names, hex code and hsl numbers